From the archives: Updated September 20, 2019

 Concentrated laundry detergents have reduced packaging and a smaller carbon footprint (because more useful product can be shipped using less space and fuel).
 Plus, they deliver more bang for the buck.
-One brand, called Cot'n Wash, has received high marks from TreeHugger readers.
 Some big-time retailers such as Wal-Mart now sell only concentrated laundry detergents; soon it may be the only kind you can get.
 Be sure to use a concentrated detergent that is right for your machine.
 Horizontal axis machines need a different formulation, or there is too much foam and it can wreck the machine

 - Make your own laundry detergent

 Do-it-yourself laundry soap is perhaps the greenest way to go.
-You'll need just a handful of ingredients that can all be found at most grocery stores, and you don't need a Masters in chemical engineering to put them together.
+You'll need just a handful of ingredients that can all be found at most grocery stores, and you don't need a PhD in chemistry to put them together.
 Best of all, you'll know exactly what's going in (and what you're keeping out) of your formula, and, after some practice, you can customize your mix with essential oils for a fresh fragrance.
-Ready to get started?
-Check out some recipes for liquid and powder detergents.

 - Wash by hand